pnp/List-Formatting/view-samples/document-library-thumbnails/README.md

 ## View requirements
 - "Allow management of content types" is turned on under Library --> Advanced Settings.

-The size of the tile can be adjusted by chaing the width and height values.
+The size of the tiles can be adjusted by chaning the width and height values.

 ## Sample